jzahorec/twitch-polls/README.md

 <img width="1920" alt="Bildschirmfoto 2022-07-30 um 22 08 42" src="https://user-images.githubusercontent.com/94025590/181994778-fa08a89b-84e2-494e-a918-37866663bbc5.png">

-`!poll "what kind of person are you? "cat person?" "dog person?" "why not both?"`: starts a poll with a title (the first text) and three named options and a title (everything after the first text).
+`!poll "what kind of person are you?" "cat person?" "dog person?" "why not both?"`: starts a poll with a title (the first text) and three named options and a title (everything after the first text).
 These option names will appear next to the option numbers.

 <img width="1920" alt="Bildschirmfoto 2022-07-30 um 22 09 59" src="https://user-images.githubusercontent.com/94025590/181994811-878d4d6b-5c9d-487e-b34f-63c2d6cff14c.png">